chnyda/taikungoclient/client/docs/CatalogListDto.md

 HasBoundApplications returns a boolean if a field has been set.

-### SetBoundApplicationsNil

-`func (o *CatalogListDto) SetBoundApplicationsNil(b bool)`

- SetBoundApplicationsNil sets the value for BoundApplications to be an explicit nil

-### UnsetBoundApplications
-`func (o *CatalogListDto) UnsetBoundApplications()`

-UnsetBoundApplications ensures that no value is present for BoundApplications, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)